RomainCoulon/TDCRPy/README.md

 # TDCRPy

-`TDCRPy` is a Python code to calculate detection efficiency of a liquide scintillation counter using 3-photomultiplier tubes.
+`TDCRPy` is a Python code to calculate detection efficiency of a liquid scintillation counter using 3-photomultiplier tubes.
 The calculation is based on the photo-physical model called of the Triple-to-Double-Coincidence-Ratio method (TDCR) and a Monte-Carlo sampling allowing to adress complexe decay schemes and radionuclide mixtures.

 The code is developped and maintained by the BIPM (MIT license).